gm3dmo/the-power/docs/testing-webhooks.md

 ```

-Now make an event happen that will create an event that triggers the hook.
+Create an event that triggers the hook:

 ```
 ./create-issue-comment.sh
 ```